 Going west from oncoming rain

-It was late in August 2002 when my next Scottish escapade took place.
+23rd May 2017It was late in August 2002 when my next Scottish escapade took place.
 Unlike its predecessor, this did not start with a stay in Edinburgh but in Bannockburn.
 Such was my lack of organisation that I reckon that I only booked somewhere to stay while on a stopover in Edinburgh.
 In fact, a weekend trip to Settle immediately preceded my trip to Scotland.
 What seers that in my memory is not so much the walk around that part of the Yorkshire Dales but my phoning my parents from Lancaster train station that Sunday night while en route home.

 A First Night

-Once booked into my accommodation in Bannockburn, I pottered into Stirling to stroll around the town centre and its well known castle.
-Other monuments like Old Stirling Bridge and the Wallace Monument were spotted too though a dull cloudy evening ensured that pleasing photography was out of the question.
+Once booked into my accommodation in Bannockburn, I pottered into Stirling to stroll around the town centre and its well-known castle.
+Other monuments like Old Stirling Bridge and the Wallace Monument were spotted too, though a dull, cloudy evening ensured that pleasing photography was out of the question.
 That matter only saw redress on a weekend visit during February 2016 and the crisp sunny day did plenty of justice to my surroundings, a factor that may draw me back to sample the Ochil Hills on which my eyes feasted in addition to the other aforementioned attractions.
-With the sun shining brightly, this was no time to be inside so I left explorations of Stirling Castle and the Wallace Monument for another time, assuming that offers itself.
+With the sun shining brightly, this was no time to be inside, so I left explorations of Stirling Castle and the Wallace Monument for another time, assuming that offers itself.

 Around Callander

-Returning to 2002 again, a trip to another tourist office preceded onward travel to Callander so I had somewhere to stay that night.
+Returning to 2002 again, a trip to another tourist office preceded onward travel to Callander, so I had somewhere to stay that night.
 Once I dropped off most of my luggage, I set to walking along the disused Caledonian Railway line in the direction of Crianlarich.
-Of course, I was not going that far and I may have been playing with the idea of walking up Ben Ledi.
-The day stayed resolutely dull and cloudy but there were to be rewards later in the day.
+Of course, I was not going that far, and I may have been playing with the idea of walking up Ben Ledi.
+The day stayed resolutely dull and cloudy, but there were to be rewards later in the day.
 Though I now spy a path to Ben Ledi’s top on OS 1:25000 mapping, my progress that day took the form of stravaiging and my hill wandering was not long started anyway.

 Back then, the gravel track played host to route 7 of the National Cycle Network but that now is joined by the Rob Roy Way, a trail that I have followed from Drymen to Callander with a night in Aberfoyle and from Kenmore to Aberfeldy.
-Filling the rest of its gaps may follow sometime should the mood take me to organise such an expedition.
+Filling in the rest of its gaps may follow sometime, should the mood take me to organise such an expedition.

 Revisiting Glen Nevis

-The next morning came sunny so the prospect of making some photos around the River Teith and its tributaries was too good to miss before I continued on my way to Fort William.
+The next morning came sunny, so the prospect of making some photos around the River Teith and its tributaries was too good to miss before I continued on my way to Fort William.
 When I got there, I must have sorted out accommodation for two nights before heading into Glen Nevis for the afternoon and evening.
 For part of the way into the glen, I followed the West Highland Way before following a lower level forestry track that dropped me at Achriabhach.
 There, I lingered among well lit beauty and even gained a little height on the path leading to the tops of some of Mamores like Stob Bàn as I savoured what lay about me.
 When the sun faded a bit, I started on my way back to Fort William along the glen’s only road.
-There was time for an evening meal along the way too so progress was unhurried.
+There was time for an evening meal along the way too, so progress was unhurried.

 From Kinlochleven to Glen Coe

 Still, the walk took me into empty countryside with plenty of views of unpeopled countryside round about me.
-The track was much used by menfolk building the Blackwater Reservoir and night-time returns from inns brought their share of tragedy too, not that the area’s human history is that prevalent today.
+The track was much used by menfolk building the Blackwater Reservoir and nighttime returns from inns brought their share of tragedy too, not that the area’s human history is that prevalent today.

 A Quick Visit to Skye